Asian markets rise, tracking Wall Street gains on job report

 HONG KONG (AP) — Asian shares were mostly higher Monday following strong gains on Wall Street after the U.S. jobless rate hit an 18-year low, helping investors overlook unresolved trade tensions between Washington and Beijing.

-U.S. JOB MARKET: The latest monthly jobs report showed that U.S. hiring continued at a solid clip and wages grew modestly, showing the world’s biggest economy remains resilient despite concerns about a possible trade war with China.
+U.S. JOB MARKET: The latest monthly jobs report showed that U.S. hiring continued at a solid clip and wages grew modestly, a sign the world’s biggest economy remains resilient despite concerns about trade conflicts with China.
 U.S. government figures showed that employers added 164,000 jobs in April, making it the 91st straight month of hiring growth, and the unemployment rate fell to 3.9 percent, the lowest level since December 2000.

 Most Read Business Stories